That Voice Again: Release and reception

 The song was serviced to AOR stations and debuted at number 55 on the Radio & Records AOR national airplay listing for the week dated 12 September 1986.
 For the week of 10 October 1986, the song received 27 adds to AOR stations reporting to Radio & Records, making it the fifth most added song in that format.
 The following week, 64 percent of AOR radio stations reporting to Radio & Records were playing the song.
 For the week dated 15 November 1986, "That Voice Again" peaked at number 14 on the Billboard Album Rock chart.

 A solo piano rendition of "That Voice Again", taken from Gabriel's 2004 performance at the Newport Beach Film Festival, appeared on the documentary film, Growing Up on Tour: A Family Portrait.
-Gabriel also performed the song on his 2012-2014 Back to Front Tour, with a recording from the tour also appearing on Back to Front: Live in London in 2014.
+For the 2012 So box set, a "DNA" version of "That Voice Again" was included, which comprised a series of early takes segmented together to demonstrate the studio progression of the track.
+This recording included some alternate wordless vocal melodies from Gabriel and some unused vocals from Yousou N'Dour.
+Gabriel performed "That Voice Again" on his 2012–2014 Back to Front Tour, with a recording from the tour also appearing on Back to Front: Live in London in 2014.

 Louder identified "That Voice Again" as a "beautiful, Byrds-like pop song that often gets overlooked amid the album's plentiful highlights."
 The Quietus called the song "far from subdued" and highlighted the drumming of Manu Katché.
 Pitchfork said that apart from "Sledgehammer", "That Voice Again" had the strongest chorus on So and the "most biting lyric".
 Ultimate Classic Rock thought that Gabriel demonstrated an "exquisite vocal delicacy on the yearning, piano-dazzled 'That Voice Again' — a love song torn apart by self-doubt."
 Uncut was more critical of the production choices, saying that some of the song's keyboard sounds detracted from the listening experience.

+Gabriel has expressed varying opinions of "That Voice Again".
+During a 1992 interview with the Gavin Report, Gabriel cited "That Voice Again" as one of the songs on So that he was not "completely satisfied with".
+In the liner notes for the 2012 reissue of So, Gabriel identified "That Voice Again" as one of his favorite songs on the album.